-Parameters Mitigation Measures Parameter/ Indicator of Compliance Responsible for Implementation Responsible for Supervision Frequency of Monitoring Source of Funds to Implement Mitigation Measures specific health and safety (H&S) plan.
+Parameters Mitigation Measures Parameter/ Indicator of Compliance Responsible for Implementation Responsible for Supervision Frequency of Monitoring Source of Funds to Implement Mitigation Measures water transmission routes during the construction phase.
+Occupational health and safety Comply with IFC EHS Guidelines on Occupational Health and Safety Develop comprehensive site-specific health and safety (H&S) plan.
 The overall objective is to provide guidance to contractors on establishing a management strategy and applying practices that are intended to eliminate, or reduce, fatalities, injuries and illnesses for workers performing activities and tasks associated with the project.
 Include in H&S plan measures such as: (i) type of hazards in the intake wells site; (ii) corresponding personal protective equipment for each identified hazard; (iii) H&S training for all site personnel; (iv) procedures to be followed for all site activities; and (v) documentation of work-related accidents.
-Provide medical insurance coverage for workers.
-Public consultations Continue information dissemination, consultations, and involvement/participation of stakeholders during project implementation. - Disclosure records - Consultations PMU and PMC PIU and DSC Temple administrators Contractor PMU and PMC - During updating of IEE Report -During preparation of site- and activity-specific plans as per EMP - Prior to start of construction - During construction PMU Contractor to allocate funds to support
+Provide medical insurance Health and safety (H&S) plan Contractor PMU and PMC PIU and DSC to be included in updated IEE report Contractor Public consultations coverage for workers.
+Continue information dissemination, consultations, and involvement/participation of stakeholders during project implementation. - Disclosure records - Consultations PMU and PMC PIU and DSC Temple administrators Contractor PMU and PMC - During updating of IEE Report - During preparation of PMU Contractor to allocate funds to support